Australian Jewish Association: Criticism

-AJA has been accused of spreading misinformation.
-In October 2023, AJA released a video on X of a protest following the October 7 attacks claiming that a "Muslim mob of 100s chant[ed] 'gas the Jews'", leading to international condemnation of the protest.
-However, police investigation found no evidence of the phrase being used in the video, and Crikey alleged that the video itself was deliberately edited, with the audio in the video being pasted over footage of protesters chanting "Palestine is occupied".
+Jewish Israeli-Australian Na’ama Carlin has accused the AJA of spreading unverified or misleading claims that portrayed pro-Palestinian protests as antisemitic.
+In October 2023, AJA released a video on X of a protest following the October 7 attacks, claiming that a "Muslim mob of 100s chant[ed] 'gas the Jews'", leading to international condemnation of the protest.
+However, a police investigation found no evidence of the phrase being used in the video, instead deeming it a misinterpretation of "where's the Jews".
+Police said they obtained statements from several individuals who attended the protest and reported hearing the phrase.
+Crikey alleged that the video itself was deliberately edited, with the audio in the video being pasted over footage of protesters chanting "Palestine is occupied".

 In a debate over Jewish representation, the Executive Council of Australian Jewry in May 2024 criticised AJA as being unrepresentative of the mainstream of Australian Jews, and urged media organisations to be aware of who they are before engaging with them.
-Australia Israel Jewish Affairs Council (AIJAC) voiced similar opinions stating that AJA is "extremist" and "fringe", and "utterly incompatible with Jewish values".
+The Australia Israel Jewish Affairs Council (AIJAC) voiced similar opinions stating that AJA is "extremist" and "fringe", and "utterly incompatible with Jewish values".
 The Jewish Council of Australia called AJA a "far-right extremist organisation", highlighting AJA's association with far-right figures like Pauline Hanson, Lauren Southern, and Moshe Feiglin, as well as AJA's stance that the Safe Schools programme is "child abuse for a Marxist social engineering agenda".

 The Lebanese Muslim Association has criticised some of AJA's X posts, such as a May 2024 post referring to pro-Palestine encampments on university campuses as "Nazi encampments".